vicodevv/Blog-API/README.md

 # Blog-API

 This API allows you to create blog posts, update blog posts, delete blog posts and get all blog posts.
+It also includes a pagination feature that allows you to get a specific number of posts per page.

 ## Technologies